ucsb-cs148-w24/project-pj10-spotifai/README.md

 ## Lyric Analysis
 Gain insight into your current song's lyrics with this convenient pop-up.

-Tl;dr - SpotifAI offers a feature-rich environment that transcends traditional dashboards, empowering users to interact with their music in innovative and immersive ways.
-Elevate your music experience with SpotifAI today!

 # Team Info
 - Aaron Drumm, GitHub ID: SloggyYoggy